40 Facts About Western Red Cedar in Nature and Culture

 35. The wood is also used to make guitars, sometimes in combination with other types of wood.

 36. Several parts of the tree were once used medicinally by First Nations people.
 Today an oil is distilled from its leaves.
 As with other essential oils from plants, it's very important to investigate effectiveness and safety before using the liquid for any purpose.
-It's a concentrated substance.
-Other parts of the tree shouldn't be eaten, at least until more information is available in relation to safe and harmful amounts.
+It's a concentrated substance when it's first obtained.
+No part of the tree should be ingested until information about safe and harmful concentrations and amounts has been obtained from an authoritative source.

 37. Researchers from the University of British Columbia and Simon Fraser University (another major university in the province) have found that the oil kills certain fungi and bacteria found in ventilation ducts of "sick buildings".
 This is the term used for buildings that cause symptoms of ill health in the people who work there.